bolt/docs/source/extensions.md

 Bolt strives to adhere to [the PSR-2 coding style](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).
 When writing your extensions, you should try to do the same.

-The `info()` and `init()` functions
+The `info()` and `initialize()` functions
 -----------------------------------

-Every extension needs to have a function 'info()' and a function 'init()' in its `extension.php`.
+Every extension needs to have a function 'info()' and a function 'initialize()' in its `extension.php`.
 The 'info()' fucntion is used by Bolt to gather information about the available extensions, which is displayed on the Extensions page in the Bolt Backend.
-The init() function is called for each pagerequest.
+The initialize() function is called for each pagerequest.
 It's executed before content is retrieved from the database or the templates are parsed.
-In general, the init() function is used to set up hooks or functionality that is used later on in the process of outputting a page.
+In general, the initialize() function is used to set up hooks or functionality that is used later on in the process of outputting a page.

 As mentioned before: to get started on an extension quickly, you should use our [Extension Wizard](http://extension-wizard.bolt.cm/) to create the boilerplate code for your extension.